esumbar/passphrase/README.md

 ### Passwords
-A typical passphrase will not satisfy password policies that require the use of upper case letters, numbers, and special characters (`~`, `!`, and the like).
-Therefore, Passphrase gives you the option to replace three randomly selected characters in a generated passphrase with one random upper case letter (`[A-Z]`), one random integer (`[0-9]`), and one random special character.
+A typical passphrase will not satisfy password policies that require the use of upper case letters, numbers, and special characters (~, !, and the like).
+Therefore, Passphrase gives you the option to replace three randomly selected characters in a generated passphrase with one random upper case letter ([A-Z]), one random integer ([0-9]), and one random special character.
 Spaces are not usually allowed either, so they are replaced with underscores as part of this process.

 ## Contributing to Passphrase
 After forking the [repository on